Beta Thalassemia is an inherited blood inadequacy issue that stops kids' growth and makes them powerless and weak.

-The physical issue results in a lot of red cells being destroyed and in the end prompts Anaemia.
+The physical issue results in a lot of red cells being destroyed and in the end prompt Anaemia.

-The break down of blood cell occurs both in bone marrow and spleen.
+The breakdown of blood cells occurs both in the bone marrow and spleen.
 Children who are with the disorder suffer from lack of oxygen.
-Also patients body fails to produce sufficient amounts of Haemoglobin.
-At the end children are weak day by day and loses stamina.
+Also, the patient's body fails to produce sufficient amounts of Haemoglobin.
+In the end, children are weak day by day and lose stamina.
 The separated red cells deliver a great amount of iron created to various body parts.
 Such body parts step by step makes unstable and make a lot more issues in the body.

 In any case, the kids who are just Thalassemia positive yet not influenced.
 They can lead a normal life.

-As an inherited disease, Thalassemia can affected in children whose parents are affected by Thalassemia positive.
-It can occur in different members from the family who are carried same disease.
+As an inherited disease, Thalassemia can affect children whose parents are affected by Thalassemia positive.
+It can occur in different members of the family who have carried the same disease.

 How to identify Thalassemia :

-A Children with Thalassemia experiences in iron deficiency and is weak.
-Thalassemia suffers childrens is not playful like other kids and regularly experiences shortness of breath.
+Children with Thalassemia experience iron deficiency and are weak.
+Thalassemia suffers from children who are not playful like other kids and regularly experiences shortness of breath.
 Their physical development frequently backs off.
 Such patients must have blood transfusions regularly.

 Gradually, the liver and spleen turn enlarged.
-A great amount of iron created to various body parts.
+A great amount of iron created for various body parts.
 The extra Iron remove from the patient’s body is very expensive.

 It is said that the disease can be totally cured by transplanting bone marrow.
-Patient should remember that bone marrow transplantation is very expensive.
+The patient should remember that bone marrow transplantation is very expensive.

-- The most ideal approach to prevent the disease in children is staying away from marriage between two bearers.
+The most ideal approach to prevent the disease in children is staying away from the marriage between two bearers.

-- On the off chance that one member of a family suffers Thalassemia or some other illness related to Hemoglobin other member of the family.
+On the off chance that one member of a family suffers Thalassemia or some other illness related to Hemoglobin other members of the family.
 They should have their blood tests as well.

-- This requires campaigns and awareness on every sector.
+This requires campaigns and awareness in every sector.